 1. Homeowners Warranty

-Most customers in the market for a home warranty will need a homeowners warranty.
+Most customers in the market for a home service contract will need a homeowners warranty.
 This is the best option for individuals who currently own or have mortgaged a home that they plan to stay in long-term.
 The homeowner is responsible for bearing the monthly fees, in exchange for coverage for repairs to appliances, home systems, or both.
 A homeowners warranty can be purchased at any time.

 2. Home Buyers Warranty

 A home buyers warranty is the way to go for individuals who are purchasing a home.
-Home buyers may not be fully aware of the state of all household appliances and systems in their new home, and they don’t want to be in for a nasty repair bill shortly after moving in.
+Home buyers may not be fully aware of the state of all household appliances and systems in their new home, and they don’t want to be responsible for a nasty repair bill shortly after moving in.
 A home buyers warranty will cover the same types of repairs as a homeowners warranty.
 However, a home buyers warranty may be purchased by the buyer, the seller, or the realtor during the closing process.
 It goes into effect on the date of the closing.

 3. Seller’s Home Warranty

 For home sellers preparing to transfer ownership of a property, a seller’s home warranty offers peace of mind to the seller that unexpected repairs for appliances and systems won’t create additional costs prior to closing.
-A seller’s home warranty can also be a selling point for prospective buyers, since they’ll know that any last-minute repairs would be covered.
+A seller’s warranty can also be a selling point for prospective buyers, since they’ll know that any last-minute repairs would be covered.
 The warranty can also be transferred to the new buyer after closing.

 4. Rental Property Home Warranty